eachabys/KATA_SEARCH/README.md

 kata_word_search_02.py (performs only diagonal search in the direction parallel to the main dexter diagonal) kata_word_search_03.py (performs only diagonal search in the direction perpendicular to the main dexter diagonal)

-To run the solutions one can use the sh main_command.sh script provided in the src directory, whcih would run the python scripts one by one.
+To run the solutions one can use the command line and the script provided in the src directory,

+    sh main_command.sh

+which would run the python scripts one by one.
 The python scripts are supposed to run one by one, not simultaneously, since each script reduces the amount of the following searches.